 Two Sarahs: Victimhood in the Bible and Its Reception

-FWF Lise Richter Project by Katerina Koci
+FWF Elise Richter Project by Katerina Koci

 This project presents a nuanced exploration of gender dynamics within the context of biblical sacrifice, grounded in feminist and gender philosophical-theological inquiry.
 Drawing from the rich tapestry of biblical exegesis and literary analysis, this study delves into the archetypal narrative of sacrifice, guided by the insights of Julia Kristeva's psychoanalytical philosophy.